frdedynamics/ADA526/docs/How-to Guides/fusion360.md

 ### Getting started
 Very much recommended crash course to get started: [Learn Fusion 360 in 90 Minutes](https://www.autodesk.com/certification/learn/course/learn-fusion-360-in-90-minutes)

+### Invite People to a Project
+You should collaborate on your CAD designs.
+Here is how you [invite people to Fusion 360 Projects](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-0A59E67F-DC97-4256-A011-6E0A11FB22CF).

 ### Joints in Assemblies
 Joints are crucial for defining the relative positions and motions of components in an assembly.
 [Assembling components with joints](https://www.autodesk.com/certification/learn/module/assembling-components-with-joints)